History of electrophoresis: Development and spread of the Tiselius apparatus

-Rise of zone electrophoresis
+After Tiselius

-By the late 1940s, new electrophoresis methods were beginning to address some of the shortcomings of the moving boundary electrophoresis of the Tiselius apparatus, which was not capable of completely separating electrophoretically similar compounds.
-Rather than charged molecules moving freely through solutions, the new methods used solid or gel matrices to separate compounds into discrete and stable bands (zones); in 1950 Tiselius dubbed these methods "zone electrophoresis".
+By the late 1940s, new electrophoresis methods were beginning to address some of the shortcomings of the Tiselius' moving-boundary electrophoresis, which was not capable of completely separating electrophoretically similar compounds.
+Rather than charged molecules moving freely through solutions, the new methods used solid or gel matrices in new electrophoresis apparatuses to separate compounds into discrete and stable bands or zones.
+In 1950, Tiselius dubbed these methods zone electrophoresis.

 Zone electrophoresis found widespread application in biochemistry after Oliver Smithies introduced starch gel as an electrophoretic substrate in 1955.
 Starch gel (and later polyacrylamide and other gels) enabled the efficient separation of proteins, making it possible with relatively simple technology to analyze complex protein mixtures and identify minute differences in related proteins.

+Despite the development of high-resolution zone electrophoresis methods, the accurate control of parameters such as pore size and stability of polyacrylamide gels was still a major challenge in the 20th century.
+These technical problems were finally solved in the early 2000s with the introduction of a standardized polymerization time for optimized polyacrylamide gels.
+This enabled, for the first time, to fractionate physiological concentrations of highly purified metal ion cofactors and associated proteins in quantitative amounts for native structure analysis.